 Now, one of the down sides to a precision fit optic cut is that if you ever have to replace the optic, your replacement may be a bit over or undersized compared to your original.
 Here's the thing: we don’t believe that counting on a replacement optic fitting the existing optic cut is priority vs the quality of the original fit of an optic to a slide.
 This is why we caution our customers to buy quality optics especially if this is a weapon they use for defense or duty (because it minimizes the risk of a failure and need of a replacement).
 Loose fit optics are a compromise.
 Precision fit is not.

-At the end of the day we are trying to provide you with the most secure, precise fit we possibly can so that the work we do minimized the possibility of failure on a gun that one day be used to save your life or others around you.
+At the end of the day we are trying to provide you with the most secure, precise fit we possibly can so that the work we do minimizes the possibility of a failure on a gun that one day may be used to save your life or others around you.
 THAT is the primary reason we take such a hard line on this.

 An example of the precision fit you can expect from us.
 No screws in the optic and still secure...